Working Together to Reduce Costs

 - A resident or staff member reports common area property damages.

-- Residence Life staff, in consultation with Physical Plant, determine the cost for repair or replacement.
+- Residence Life staff, in consultation with Facilities Management, determine the cost for repair or replacement.

 - The person(s) responsible for the damage, if known, receives a bill for the damage.